zhimin8177/datavisualization_d3/README.md

 - chord.html is responsible for displaying the Chord Diagram.
 - barchart.html is responsible for displaying the Bar Chart.

-Data (in the data folder):
+- data folder:
-dataverse_file: The original data. data_generating.ipynb: Notebook used to process the dataset and obtain the data for visualization.
+    dataverse_file: The original data.
+    data_generating.ipynb: Notebook used to process the dataset and obtain the data for visualization.

-js folder: Contains the main JavaScript code for the visualization.
+- js folder: Contains the main JavaScript code for the visualization.